 NewSmile is a Canadian company that brought its clear aligners to the UK market in 2022.
 NewSmile aligners are made from the clearest material and the company offers excellent service at the best price.

 They don't have any physical locations, so you'll need to purchase an aligner kit to get started.
 One of their Impression Specialists will guide you through the process on a video call when you're ready.

 NewSmile aligners are very affordable, costing just £1,395 (currently discounted to £1,295).
 But even better, this price includes whitening foam to use in your aligners, plus your first set of retainers!

 Choose their daytime package for treatment in 4-6 months, or nighttime aligners for a more discreet treatment that takes 8-10 months.
 Both options come with 0% interest payment plans available.

 You can read our guide to SmileDirectClub vs Invisalign for more information about the key considerations when choosing between these treatments.

 Invisalign Lite reviews

 It's common to have some speech problems while adjusting to wearing aligners.
 You should also expect some pain and/or discomfort for a day or two after switching to a new set.
-This is the time when your teeth are under most pressure from the braces.
-You can take an over-the-counter painkiller to help relieve this pain or try some home remedies.
+This is the time when your teeth are under the most pressure from the braces.
+You can take an over-the-counter painkiller to help relieve this pain or try some toothache home remedies.